 by Steven Doyle

 Nostalgic is the proper word to describe Le Bilboquet, the French bouchon on Travis near Knox in Dallas.
-Here you will find only the classics from a beautiful endive salad, escargot to plenty of foie to keep the heart palpitating in the right direction, and somewhat displaced from an era gone but never forgotten.
+Here you will find only the classics from a beautiful endive salad, escargot to plenty of foie to keep the heart palpitating in the right direction.
+Le Bilboquet is somewhat displaced from an era gone but never forgotten.

-The crowds shuffle in early and dines late, enjoying beautiful bottles of wine all appropriately curated to pair evenly with each dish.
-Classic sparklers abound, this is a house of daily celebration.
-And we celebrated Spring.
+The crowds shuffle in early and dine late, enjoying beautiful bottles of wine all appropriately curated to pair evenly with each dish.
+Classic sparklers abound; this is a house of daily celebration.
+And we celebrated.

-Our evening started off with a glass of French bubbles that lubricated the foie gras served with fig jam and toasted brioche supplied by Empire Baking Company, the same local purveyor that fills the bread basket that stayed on point throughout the evening.
-The service was as marvelous with each bite of the foie, which to my dining partner was described perfectly as meat butter.
-Smooth a silky, spreadable to a point, and lush when combined with the fig jam.
+Our evening began with a glass of French bubbles that lubricated the foie gras served with fig jam and toasted brioche supplied by Empire Baking Company, the same local purveyor that fills the bread basket that stayed on point throughout the evening.
+The service was as marvelous with each bite, which my dining partner described perfectly as meat butter.
+Smooth and silky, spreadable to a point, and lush when combined with the fig jam.
 Almost ecclesiastical in form.

 “Drinking wine was not a snobbism nor a sign of sophistication nor a cult; it was as natural as eating and to me as necessary…” – Ernest Hemingway